 What are the Most Common Bowling Injuries?

 - Shoulder Tendonitis

 1. Bowler’s Elbow

-Bowler's elbow is a common bowling injury among serious players.
-Bowler's elbow is epicondylitis, the inflammation of the tendons in the elbow.
-Bowler's elbow occurs in bowlers just like it does in golfers and tennis players.
-Bowlers can get the bowler's elbow through the constant movement of their wrist which eventually strains the overall arm and elbow.
-This occurs each time they swing and release the ball, meaning this injury is very common to frequent players.
-Bowler's elbow requires rest from bowling and sometimes physical therapy or surgery if the condition does not get better from rest.
+Bowler’s elbow is epicondylitis, the inflammation of the tendons in the elbow.
+It is the most common bowling injury.
+Bowlers can get bowler's elbow through the constant movement of their wrist, which eventually strains the overall arm and elbow.
+This occurs each time they swing and release the ball.
+Bowler’s elbow requires rest from bowling and sometimes even physical therapy or surgery if the condition does not get better from rest.

 2. Bowler’s Thumb